Privacy Information According to Art. 13 and 14 GDPR

 Email newsletter MailChimp

 The legal basis for sending the newsletter is your consent according to Art.
 6 (1) lit. a GDPR.
 The registration for our newsletter takes place in the so-called double opt-in procedure.
 This ensures that no one can log in with foreign e-mail addresses (e.g. with your email address).
 Your consent can be revoked at any time free of charge by clicking on the "unsubscribe link" at the end of each mailing.
 The legality of the data processing operations already carried out up to that point remains unaffected by the revocation.
 After unsubscribing from your email address, we will store it for a period of 3 years on the basis of our legitimate interest (Art.
 6 (1) lit. f GDPR) in order to obtain your original consent to be able to prove if necessary.
 To send out our newsletter, we use "MailChimp", a service of Rocket Science Group LLC, 675 Ponce De Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA.
 With the help of MailChimp we can analyze our newsletter campaigns.
 When opening an e-mail sent with MailChimp, a connection is established with the MailChimp servers.
 This allows us to determine whether a newsletter message has been opened and which links have been clicked on, if any.
 In addition, technical information such as the time of retrieval, the IP address, browser type and operating system of the recipient are registered.
 This information is used exclusively for the statistical analysis of our newsletter.
+Mailchimp is a certified partner of the EU-US Data Privacy Framework.
+The legal basis for data transfers to the USA is thus an adequacy decision of the European Commission according Art.
+45 (3) GDPR, with which the European Commission certifies that the USA has an adequate level of data protection.
 The purpose of these analyses is to better adapt future newsletters to the interests of the recipients.
 We have concluded a data processing agreement in the meaning of Art.
 28 GDPR with MailChimp (https://mailchimp.com/legal/data-processing-addendum/).
 Further information on the legality of MailChimp's data transfers to the USA and the special security measures taken for this purpose can be found at: https://mailchimp.com/help/Mailchimp-european-data-transfers/.
 General data protection information of MailChimp can be found at: https://mailchimp.com/legal/privacy/.

 2.6.
 Web Analysis - Statistical Analyses of our Website